hoodiecrow/ConsTcl/README.md

 __atom?__

-`atom?` recognizes an atom by checking for membership in any one of the atomic types.
+There are two kinds of data in Lisp: lists and atoms.
+Lists are collections of lists and atoms.
+Atoms are instances of types such as booleans, characters, numbers, ports, strings, symbols, and vectors. `Atom?` recognizes an atom by checking for membership in any one of the atomic types.

 <table border=1><thead><tr><th colspan=2 align="left">atom? (public)</th></tr></thead><tr><td>val</td><td>a Lisp value</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>